bankh/automate/README.md

 Automate relies on C++ extension modules to read Parasolid and STEP files.
 Since Parasolid is a proprietary CAD kernel, we can't distribute it, so you need to have the distribution on your machine already and compile it at install time.

 ### Requirements
-Installation relies on CMake, OpenCascade, and Parasolid.
+The installation relies on CMake, OpenCascade, and Parasolid.
 In the future, we intend to make the Parasolid dependency optional.
-The easiest way to get the first two dependencies (and all python dependencies) is to install the conda environments `environment.yml` or `minimal_env.yml`:
+The easiest way to get the first two dependencies (and all Python dependencies) is to install the conda environments `environment.yml` or `minimal_env.yml`:

 `conda env create -f [environment|minimal_env].yml`

 <details>
 <summary>Parasolid</summary>

-The Parasolid requirement relies on setting the environmental variable `$PARASOLID_BASE` on your system pointing to the Parasolid install directory for your operating system.
+The Parasolid requirement relies on setting the environmental variable `$PARASOLID_BASE` on your system, pointing to the Parasolid install directory for your operating system.
 For example

 ``export PARASOLID_BASE=${PATH_TO_PARASOLID_INSTALL}/intel_linux/base``

 Replace ``intel_linux`` with the directory appropriate to your OS.
 The base directory should contain files like `pskernel_archive.lib` and `parasolid_kernel.h`.

-Once these requirements are met, you an install via pip:
+Once these requirements are met, you can install via pip:

 `pip install git+https://github.com/degravity/automate.git@v1.0.4`
 </details>